zcorleissen/documentation/source/api_v2_mongodb_resources.rst

        }
    }

-Get the current stepdown window configuration of the specified instance.
+Get the current stepdown window configuration of the specified instance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: bash